btcpayserver/btcpayserver-doc/docs/Deployment/ManualDeploymentExtended.md

 ### Questions

-If you have questions about BTCPay Server, check our documentation, [Frequently asked questions page](./FAQ.md).

 Join the [community chat](https://chat.btcpayserver.org/) on Mattermost by downloading [Mattermost app](https://mattermost.com/download/), or on [Telegram](https://t.me/btcpayserver) in case you need further help or help or want to hang around with like-minded people.